Megwana/beammeup/README.md

 - I want the home page to invite them into sci-fi notalgia but with still a modern feel.
 - I want visitors to be able to contact the site organisers with ease about any queries they may have.
 - I want visitors to see images of on the about page of our club meeting for movie watching to highlight the social aspect of the club.
-- I want visitors to have easy access to the location of our meet ups via google maps on the website, so they can easily attend meet ups.

 ## 2. Features